PrismarineJS/mineflayer/docs/FAQ.md

 ### How can I collect info from an custom plugin in chat ?

 Most custom minecraft servers have plugin support, and a lot of these plugins say something in chat when something happens.
-If it is just one message, it's best to use the solution discussed in the solution above, but when these messages are split into many small messages, another option is using the `"messagestr"` event as it allows for easily parsing multi-line messages.
+If it is just one message, it's best to use the solution discussed in the solution above, but when these messages are split into many small messages, another option is using the `"messagestr"` event as it allows for easily parsing multi-line messages. (if you are willing to use an external plugin, [chatregex](https://www.npmjs.com/package/chatregex) can make this much easier. [example with chatregex](https://gist.github.com/u9g/4af81808555c8d64054ab3fc31b128fa))

 **Example:**